thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

 comments: true
 ---

-Recovering or even playing around with BIOS is pretty fun and handy. :D
+Recovering or playing around with EEPROM/BIOS is pretty fun and handy.
+An EEPROM is [E]lectrically [E]rasable and [P]rogrammable [R]ead [O]nly [M]emory.
+A BIOS is the software stored inside the EEPROM that handles the entire boot process of any computer or fancy device.
+The reason BIOS software on the chip is important, as it is the first software to take control of your computer when you turn it on.
+The software has been specifically programmed for the hardware available in the device; and to handle initializing all of the sub-devices (testing if they're working as well; POST) and then find the bootloader upon all successful tests and boot the OS.

+Some examples of why you might need to do this.

+- Flashing open source BIOS. (coreboot, libreboot)
+- Failed flashing attempts. (bricked motherboard)
+- Soft-modding old school xbox.
+- Curiosity.

 ## Requirements

-- [ ] Raspberry Pi
+- Raspberry Pi
-- [ ] 10k Resistor
+- 10k Resistor
-- [ ] BIOS/EEPROM
+- BIOS/EEPROM
-- [ ] Wire
+- Wire
-- [ ] Breadboard
+- Breadboard

 ## Prep the Pi

-You need to enable SPI before anything.
+The Pi; or raspbian I should say, comes with SPI (Serial via GPIO) disabled.
+Luckily they have made it extremely easy to enable SPI.

     sudo nano /boot/config.txt